 - We give talks in local schools about swans and the importance of wildlife conservation.

 - We attend joint meetings with other conservation groups.

 Who we work with

-Swan Lifeline works with Her Majesty's Swan Warden and Swan Marker and we handle swans under the authority of the former who advises Natural England.
+Swan Lifeline works with His Majesty's Swan Warden and Swan Marker and we handle swans under the authority of the former who advises Natural England.

 British Trust for Ornithology